arkworks-rs/marlin/README.md

 cargo test
 ```

 Lastly, this library is instrumented with profiling infrastructure that prints detailed traces of execution time.
-To enables this, compile with `cargo build --features timer`.
+To enable this, compile with `cargo build --features timer`.

 ## License